WheteThunger/SpawnModularCar/README.md

 **SpawnModularCar** allows players to spawn modular cars.

-Each player can have only one car at a time.
+- Each player can have one car at a time using `mycar`.
+- Multiple types of presets are supported, including personal presets.
+- API and an admin/server command allow spawning unlimited cars with a variety of options.

 ## Recent backwards-incompatible changes